vmware/vcf-security-and-compliance-guidelines/features-capabilities/logging/ESXi-8-Log-Message-Formats.md

 The PRIVAL contains the bits from the message "PRI".
 This allows one to see the Facility of the message, as well as the severity bits themselves.

 The LINE-MARKER is added to each subsequent line generated from a multi-line submission.
-It clearly identifies multiline submissions and helps prevent log injection security attacks.
+It identifies multiline submissions and helps prevent log injection attacks.

 ## Audit Record Storage Format

 Audit records are not stored, locally, in "log files."
-They are stored in a special format, in specially handled files.
-Audit records are accessed locally via the auditLogReader program; do not read, use, or edit an audit record storage file directly.
-Event traceability information will be present in the audit record when that data is available.
+ESX stores audit records in an internal format.
+Use the auditLogReader program to read them; do not read or edit the storage files directly.
+Event traceability information is present in the audit record when that data is available.

 Locally stored audit records comply with RFC 5424 transmission format where the HOSTNAME and MSGID are always NILVALUE.